heber-silva/CKA-Obsidian-Vault/Monitoring, Logging, and Debugging/Troubleshooting Clusters/Auditing.md

 If you're crafting your own audit profile, you can use the audit profile for Google Container-Optimized OS as a starting point.
 You can check the [configure-helper.sh](https://github.com/kubernetes/kubernetes/blob/master/cluster/gce/gci/configure-helper.sh) script, which generates an audit policy file.
 You can see most of the audit policy file by looking directly at the script.

-You can also refer to the [`Policy` configuration reference](https://kubernetes.io/docs/reference/config-api/apiserver-audit.v1/#audit-k8s-io-v1-Policy) for details about the fields defined.
+You can also refer to the [](https://kubernetes.io/docs/reference/config-api/apiserver-audit.v1/#audit-k8s-io-v1-Policy) for details about the fields defined.

 ## Audit backends[](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/#audit-backends)